bsl546/energym/docs/sources/add_model.rst

 Test your model
 --------------------------

-In principle, testing and documentation updates will be done by our integration Team to ensure that your model is working properly within our framework.
+In principle, testing and documentation updates will be done by our Team to ensure that your model is working properly within our framework.

 However, you can already propose a pre-implemented Energym version by: